 Not to leave out Nikon’s great glass and astounding quality and durability.
 This scope is no different with only the best that Nikon can produce.
 Overall, this is a high value scope for those on a budget.
 For the money, this is a tough scope to beat.

 Long Range Scopes for Under $1000

 1 Vortex Optics Viper HS-T 6-24x50 SFP Riflescopes

 The Viper HS-T from Vortex Optics is a 6-24x50mm scope that packs as much optical power into a package as possible.
 Offering outstanding value for the money, there is more proprietary technology in the scope, than most any other on the market that all comes together to make one of the best long-range shooting packages you could hope for.

 This scope uses premium fully multicoated, extra-low dispersion lenses to bring out the most color fidelity and highest-quality resolution possible.
 The XR coatings on this scopes optics provide enhanced light gathering and the combined armor tech coating protects the lenses from scratches and where.

 Exposed target turrets are constructed for precise finger adjustable clicks.
-The CRS zero stop system allows for reliable return to zero after dialing in temporary elevation in windage corrections.
-Great for a 6.5 Creedmoor rifle or for .300 win mag that’ll be used to range way out there with a lot of clicks.
+The CRS zero stop system allows for reliable return to zero after dialling in temporary elevation in windage corrections.
+Great for a 6.5 Creedmoor rifle or for .300 Win Mag that may be used for shooting at multiple ranges and require a lot of adjustment for different shots.